Youth services

 Youth centres

 A broad network of youth centres and branches, operated at the municipal or regional level, welcomes young people mainly between the ages of 12 and 26.
-Young people are free to visit these spaces for meeting others, getting information and participating in activities such as excursions, sports, cooking or dance – or simply to relax or talk to an educator.
+Young people are free to visit these spaces for meeting friends, taking a break, getting information, talking to an educator or taking part in excursions and various activities such as sports, cooking or dancing, etc.

 They are supervised by professionals from the education sector, called socio-educational youth workers or “educators” in accordance with the quality assurance system introduced by the ministry responsible for youth in 2017.